Do Cavaliers Need Company From Another Dog?

 Socializing with other dogs allows cavaliers to develop important social skills, build confidence, and form positive relationships with their furry counterparts, enhancing their quality of life.

 Engaging with their human family and other dogs helps to alleviate feelings of loneliness and boredom.
-Cavalier king charles spaniels may experience separation anxiety when left alone for extended periods.
+Cavalier King Charles Spaniels may experience separation anxiety when left alone for extended periods.

-Cavalier king charles spaniels can exhibit signs of loneliness or social isolation when their need for companionship and social interaction is not adequately met.
+Cavaliers can exhibit signs of loneliness or social isolation when their need for companionship and social interaction is not adequately met.

 Some common signs to watch for include the following: